 The application process is now closed.
 Please look for our 2016 funding announcement in January, 2016 to find out more about our new grantee partnerships.

-Blue Cross & Blue Shield of Rhode Island has been committed to improving the health of Rhode Islanders for more than 75 years and in 2016, we will continue that work by facilitating healthy habits in the next generation.
-As part of our 75th Anniversary year in 2014, Blue Cross expanded its philanthropy focus to include childhood obesity; investing resources to change the trajectory of overweight and obesity in RI’s youth.
-This coming year, we will continue our focus on Rhode Island’s children and funding for initiatives that contribute to a healthy weight for all.
+Blue Cross & Blue Shield of Rhode Island has been committed to improving the health of Rhode Islanders for more than 75 years.
+In 2016, we will continue that work by facilitating healthy habits in the next generation.
+Our 2016 grant partnerships will invest resources to initiatives that contribute to a healthy weight for all Rhode Island children.
 Preventing obesity during childhood is critical since health habits formed at a young age have a huge impact on health outcomes in adulthood.
 About one third of American children can be classified as either overweight or obese - a proportion which has remained relatively consistent since 2003.
 Funding in this area is vitally important, especially in low-income communities and communities of color in which children face an even higher risk of becoming obese than the national average.
 We believe childhood obesity is one of the most critical issues facing our children and our state: